au-ts/lionsos_docs/content/_index.md

 1. Components called
-   _virtualisers_ handle multiplexing and control, and conversion between virtual and IO addresses for drivers
+   _virtualisers_ handle multiplexing and control, and conversion between virtual and IO addresses for drivers.

 1. Information is shared only where necessary, via the queues, or via published information pages.